-Oscar Pérez: Fugitive Venezuelan pilot reappears at vigil - BBC News
+Fugitive Venezuelan pilot reappears

-Oscar Pérez: Fugitive Venezuelan pilot reappears at vigil
+Oscar Pérez, fugitive Venezuelan pilot, reappears at vigil

-A rogue Venezuelan policeman who used a stolen helicopter to fire on government buildings has remerged at an opposition vigil.
+A rogue Venezuelan policeman who used a stolen helicopter to fire on government buildings has re-emerged at an opposition vigil.

 It was Oscar Pérez's first public appearance since the attack.